-Greece has decided to ban all construction on six “pristine mountains” in order to stop the overexploitation of the environment of recent years.
+On Thursday, Greece added an eighth “pristine mountain,” where all construction activity is banned in order to stop the overexploitation of the environment in recent years.

-A “Pristine mountain” is defined as a roadless area with a perimeter zone of one kilometer.
-In these areas, the opening of new roads and construction of other human interventions that alter the natural environment is now prohibited.
+A “pristine mountain” is defined as a roadless area with a perimeter zone of one kilometer.
+In these areas, the opening of new roads and construction of other human interventions that alter the natural environment are now prohibited.

 Also prohibited is the expansion of existing roadworks, while existing projects and structures and their maintenance are not affected as long as they are legal.

-In addition, the marking, restoration, maintenance and improvement of existing mountaineering and hiking trails is allowed, but without the use of motorized access and provided that the interventions will be implemented with natural materials.
+In addition, the marking, restoration, maintenance, and improvement of existing mountaineering and hiking trails is allowed but without the use of motorized access and provided that the interventions be implemented with natural materials.

-Projects and interventions that are implemented due to emergencies such as earthquakes, floods, natural disasters, fires, etc., are allowed, provided that care is taken for the restoration of the environment afterward.
+Projects and interventions that are implemented due to emergencies such as earthquakes, floods, natural disasters, and fires among other things are allowed provided that care is taken for the restoration of the environment afterward.

-Finally, pristine mountains regulate and protect the benefits of the ecosystem: clean water supply, erosion control, healthy soil, air quality, climate regulation, crop pollination, and high resistance to pest epidemics.
+Finally, pristine mountains regulate and protect the benefits of the ecosystem through a clean water supply, erosion control, healthy soil, air quality, climate regulation, crop pollination, and high resistance to pest epidemics.

 Aim of Greece’s Environment and Energy Ministry

 The aim of the Ministry is to avoid the fragmentation of the earth, i.e. the division of natural ecosystems into pieces by the construction of roads and artificial surfaces.